tbasaklar/tbasaklar.github.io/_pages/cv.md

 Education
 ======
+* Ph.D in Computer Engineering, University of Wisconsin-Madison, 2023 (expected)
 * B.S. in Electrical Engineering, University of Electronic Science and Technology of China, 2018
-* Ph.D in Computer Engineering, University of Wisconsin-Madison, 2023 (expected)

 Work experience
 ======
 * Summer 2021: Computer Vision Intern
   * Ambarella
-  * 3D Human Pose Estimation
+  * 3D Human Pose Estimation for RGB image with disparity
-  * Supervisor: Hua Lin

 Skills
 ======